Reference

 Distributed power generation #

 Electricity generation located near the point of consumption rather than at central utility plants.
-Includes BTM diesel/gas gensets, fuel cells, linear generators, micro-CHP, solar+storage, and modular multi-fuel ICE units like the GX230.
+Includes BTM diesel/gas gensets, fuel cells, linear generators, micro-CHP, and solar+storage.
+The DOR belongs to a newer class: the distributed power platform, which adds permanent, active grid capacity rather than backup.
 Compare alternatives at comparison.

 E